hendrikmaus/openweather-station-companion-app/README.md

 # 🐴 OpenWeather Station Companion

-> A companion app to the [OpenWeather Station API 3.0](https://openweathermap.org/stations) to manage your own stations and retrieve their measurements.
+> A unofficial companion app to the [OpenWeather Station API 3.0](https://openweathermap.org/stations) to manage your own stations and retrieve their measurements.

 ## 🔬 Features